 Updates the package version.

-command you can update the version of your package via
+Using the yarn version command you can update the version of your package via

 the command line.

-For example, starting with this package.json package.json
+For example, starting with this package.json package.json:

 {